Florida Repossession Laws – Your Rights & Options

 Deficiency Judgments and Your Obligations

 The lender typically sells the repossessed vehicle to cover the outstanding loan balance.
 If the sale does not generate enough money to pay off the unpaid balance of your debt, you may be faced with a deficiency judgment.
-This is where the lender demands payment of the difference, creating yet another financial hurdle.
+To better understand what happens to debt when a car is repossessed, it is important to review how Florida law treats deficiencies and borrower obligations.

 How to Handle Outstanding Debts